tapanih/social-news-site/README.md

 ## Description

 A social news site with a page that lists posts submitted by users.
 A post consists of a title and content that can be a link to a news article or simply text.
 A post can also have zero or more comments.
 The list or posts can be sorted by date (newest first) or number of upvotes.
-The list can also be filtered to show all posts or only favorites.

 Features: